rubennc91/ruben-nieto/content/talk/1SEDIEIA/index.md

   postcode: '28933'
   country: Spain

-summary: Digital Electronic Systems (SED).
+summary: Digital Electronic Systems (DES).
-abstract: "The program Digital Electronic Systems (SED) provides to students the introduction to the design of digital systems based on microprocessors and microcontrollers.
+abstract: "The program Digital Electronic Systems (DES) provides to students the introduction to the design of digital systems based on microprocessors and microcontrollers.
 For this purpose, it has a great practical content where the student receives training in the programming of microcontrollers and in the design of digital systems with reconfigurable hardware.
-SED is closely related to the subjects Computer Science, Analog Electronics, Digital Electronics and Fundamentals of Electrical Engineering."
+DES is closely related to the subjects Computer Science, Analog Electronics, Digital Electronics and Fundamentals of Electrical Engineering."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.